ronikobrosly/causal-curve/docs/intro.rst

 .. image:: ../imgs/binary_OR_fig.png

-In the case of binary outcome, the GPS tool can be used to estimate a curve of odds ratio.
+In the case of binary outcome, the `GPS_Classifier` tool can be used to estimate a curve of odds ratio.
 Every point on the curve is relative to the lowest treatment value.
 The highest effect (relative to the lowest treatment value) is around a treatment value of -1.2.
 At this point in the treatment, the odds of a positive class occurring is 5.6 times higher compared with the lowest treatment value.
 This curve is always on